arreyves/markdown-portfolio/README.md

 Here are some of the fun stuff I enjoy working on:
 * Earth monitoring time series data
-* Modelling and data Visualization
+* Modelling and data visualization
-* Machine Learning and Decision Science
+* Machine learning and decision science
-* Data products, Maps and APIs
+* Data products, maps and APIs
 * Bayesian statistics